Financing Available! We have financing options available for your next project. Learn more →

 Concrete Footer

-Concrete Footer Repair: Spotting Problems and Deciding on the Best Fix
+Concrete Footer Repair: Identifying Problems and Selecting the Best Fix

-Settling usually begins when the soil under a pad was not compacted well enough.
-Water movement and poor grading can create shifting.
-Freeze–thaw cycles lift shallow bases, and repeated movement gradually weakens the support below.
+Settling happens when soil under a pad was not well compacted.
+Water movement and poor grading cause shifting.
+Freeze–thaw cycles lift shallow bases and repeat movement weakens support.

 Concrete Footer